Currently valid decrees / ordinances

 - L - Ventilate regularly in closed rooms.

-We would also like to point out the possibility of the annual flu vaccination.
+In addition, we would also like to point out the possibility of the annual flu vaccination.
 Dhe vaccination is paid for by the health insurance companies and can also be carried out by the family doctor.

 Who is considered the contact person?

-- elevated body temperature (above 37.5°C),
+- Elevated body temperature (above 37.5°C),

 - dry cough,

-- Lung pain,
+- lung pain,

 - acute loss of sense of smell and taste,

-Who has to be quarantined?
+Who needs to be quarantined?